microsoft/vscode-docs/blogs/2018/04/25/bing-settings-search.md

 `123000832` is a unique build number, computed from the product version plus the number of Git commits since the previous release. `c1cd4378...` is the Git commit id that the build was built off of.
 And `ticino`, some of you diehard fans might remember, was our original short-lived code name.

 Bing's Polling Service watches the Azure Storage container, notices a new build, and notifies the Ingestion Service.
-At the same time, Bing is constantly crawling the VS Code extension marketplace, waiting for extension updates and new extensions.
+At the same time, Bing is constantly crawling the VS Code Extension Marketplace, waiting for extension updates and new extensions.
 When it finds one, it downloads its `package.json` file (for extensions, all configuration metadata is contained in the `package.json`.
 No need to start it up.) and passes those settings to the Ingestion Service as well.

 This entire process is fully automated and constantly updates the indexed settings in real-time for each of our stable release builds and our daily Insiders builds.
 Within minutes of the completion of a build, Bing's index has been updated to include any newly added settings.